MarkiZdeGenerAt/Smart-Dashboard/README.md

 rooms.
 This mimics the blueprint system in Dwains Dashboard for quickly adding predefined layouts.

+`lovelace_cards_loader` can import existing Lovelace views by talking to the Home Assistant API.
+Enable it by setting `load_lovelace_cards: true` in your configuration.
+The generator will request `/api/lovelace` using the credentials provided via the `HASS_URL` and `HASS_TOKEN` environment variables and append the returned views as rooms.

 Translation files located under `custom_components/smart_dashboard/translations` allow the dashboard to be generated in different languages.
 Set the `SHI_LANG` environment variable (e.g. `en`, `ru`, `bg`, or `es`) to select the language.
 If no